One of the worst things about owning a dog is that our beloved companions’ lifespans are much shorter than ours.

 Limit the Pain

-The easiest way to help your dog enjoy their last few days is to manage his pain as much as possible.
+The easiest way to help your dog enjoy his last few days is to manage his pain as much as possible.

 He may also benefit from a super-supportive memory foam dog bed.